Bartlomeij/image-carousel-backend/README.md

 Image Carousel Backend
 ============

 That's not the simplest solution.
 I know.
 It’s maybe over engineered in this case but I wanted to show how do I work with code in more advanced architecture.
-It took me about 2-3 hours to create a backend service.
 You can get Json or Xml response.

 ### Example CSV file (comma-separated):
 ```